Code-Institute-Submissions/Customise/README.md

     * to fix this I went to stack overflow and looked up : test if localstorage key exists

-    * this let me to find that I was incorrectly setting my local storage at the start
+    * this let me to find that I was incorrectly checking my local storage at the start

-    * initially : if(isTheme == "") then set it to white theme css link
+    * initially : if(isTheme == '') then set it to white theme css link

     * now : if(isTheme === null) then set it to white theme css link